kevinpettersson/scheduling-application/docs/RAD/rad.md

 ### Epics and User Stories
 These are our main epics, which represent a bigger goal that we aim to achieve in this project.
-Each epic is then broken down into multiple smaller user stories, which works like tasks that all must be completed before the epic is done.
+Each epic is then broken down into multiple smaller user stories, which works like tasks that all must be completed before the epic is considered done.

 Epic 1 - Minimal Viable Procuct:
 ![alt text](image-13.png)

-From this epic, these are the user stories that we have created:
+From this epic, these are the user stories that has been created:

 User Story 1: _As a developer, I want to call the API and send a Calendar object in JSON format, and convert it to an ICal._